xSilvermanx/PD5M/README.md

 Join our [Discord](https://discord.gg/3DNTHeT) for the latest announcements, patchnotes and more.
 Support is offered for this resource over there as well.

-## Requirements
+## Base (included in the download)
 - [radialmenu](https://forum.cfx.re/t/release-radialmenu-configurable-menu-for-chat-commands-using-wheelnav-js/543690) by Brent_Peterson
 - [warmenu](https://forum.cfx.re/t/release-0-9-8-final-warmenu-lua-menu-framework/41249) by Warxander

 ## Installation Instructions
-- Download radialmenu and warmenu
-- Download the latest master-branch of PD5M
+- Download the latest release of PD5M
-- Move radialmenu, warmenu and PD5M to `resource/` directory (or any category)
+- Move PD5M to `resource/` directory (or any category)
+- Rename the resource folder to `pd5m`
-- Make sure that the warmenu-resource is called `warmenu`, or you'll need to edit the PD5M-`__resource.lua`
+- Make sure the folder name is all lowercase
 - Edit your server.cfg to include:

 ```
-ensure warmenu
-ensure radialmenu
-ensure PD5M
+ensure pd5m
 ```

-- Open `PD5M/Radialmenu/` directory.
-Move the files `config.lua` and `radialmenu.lua` to the `radialmenu/` resource (replace the existing files)
-- Open `PD5M/Radialmenu/html` directory.
-Move the file `menu.html` to the `radialmenu/html/` resource (replace the existing file)

 ## Recommended Addons
 - [vMenu](https://forum.cfx.re/t/vmenu-v3-1-3/88868) by Vespura, used to create an mp-ped as said functionality hasn't been added to PD5M yet